 If you enjoy driving, have a sense of adventure and dream of discovering new places, you’ve got the perfect ingredients for a road trip!

-So 'Think Big' and don’t let a busy life prevent you from doing something wonderful every now and then!
+With that in mind, every now and then 'Think Big' and don’t let a busy life prevent you from doing something wonderful!

 Now to decide where you want to go and what you want to see while you’re there.